zentala/game_player_nick_finder/README.md

 The application should now be accessible at http://localhost:8000/

 My apologies for the oversight.
 Here's the section in markdown as you requested:

+## Intallation and Deamonizing Application on Server
+1) Follow all steps for local installation and startup.
+Verify that the application is running at http://localhost:8000/.
+2) Copy `ecosystem.config.js.manage` or `ecosystem.config.js.wsgi` (recommended) into `ecosystem.config.js` and adjust paths in the configuration file.
+3) Daemonize the server using the command `pm2 start ecosystem.config.js`.
+Ensure you have PM2 installed.
+If not, you can install it using the command `npm install pm2 -g`.
+4) Configure the nginx server to handle requests under a specific domain and add an SSL Certificate.
+You can use Let's Encrypt for a free SSL certificate.
+Keep in mind that nginx configuration may vary depending on your operating system and specific requirements.

 ## Options in manage.py